 - Thereby you can see the success message.

 - Make sure that the troublesome program is being selected before you strike the combination of keys, else you will lose some other significant program.

 - Jointly strike “Alt + F4” keys and you will witness that the chosen annoying program will be closed immediately.

-Amongst the three ways, the best one adopted by the advanced users is the “Command Prompt” because it allows the applications end very effectively.
-Well, if you have more in your store, do share with us.
+Amongst the three ways, the best one adopted by the advanced users is the “Command Prompt” because it allows the applications to end very effectively.
+Well, if you have more in your store, do share it with us.